Don Ratliff: 1974

 Ratliff's first season of professional football came in 1974 in the World Football League (WFL).
 He played for three different teams during the season, they were the: Florida Blazers, Detroit Wheels, and Philadelphia Bell.
 With the Blazers, he played in 7 games, starting 3, and wore number 85.
 With the Wheels, he played in 7 games, and wore number 83.
 And with the Bell he played in 3 games, wearing number 86.

 1975

 Ratliff played for two teams the next year, the Philadelphia Bell of the World Football League (WFL) and the Philadelphia Eagles of the National Football League (NFL).
 He played in 11 games for the Bell before the season was canceled.
 After the season was canceled he went to the Philadelphia Eagles of the NFL and played in 6 games with them.
 He also started 2 games.
 His number with the Eagles was 77.

 1976–1977

 The next two years Ratliff spent with the BC Lions of the Canadian Football League (CFL), but only made one appearance.
-It was be last season of professional football.
+It was his last season of professional football.